flare-proto/flare-proto.github.io/docs/blog/posts/socialAccountability.md

 ## Social Accountability

 > Your online actions have consequences, nothing can be completely removed from the internet.

-It is important to hold pepole accountable
+It is important to hold people accountable for their online actions, however it is important to do this in a respectful way.

 ### Someone made an offensive joke
 ***If*** you are comfortable, tell them, and report it to a moderator.